What is Modern Method of Auction?

 If the property doesn’t sell, most modern auctioneers extend the timeframe.
 Buyers can still make offers which, if acceptable to the seller, can also move forward under modern auction conditions.

-Modern Method of Auction – Pros and Cons
+Modern Method of Auction – Good or Bad Idea

 Since its emergence, as with anything that attempts to alter the status quo, Modern Method of Auction has received its fair share of criticism.

 Below we point out the main arguments for and against selling your house in this way:

 Some Advantages of Using Modern Method of Auction to Sell

 - It’s a quicker and easier way to sell your house relative to using an estate agency.
 Once the online hammer has fallen, the chances of the sale falling apart are very slim;

 - With more time given to buyers to complete the sale, the chances of getting the full market value of the property are higher.
 Here at Property Solvers, we generally achieve between 90 and 100% for our clients;

 - You can list your property immediately rather than having to wait for the next ‘slot’ with a traditional auction house.
 Sellers can often wait for 2 to 3 months before the auction event (followed by another 28-56 days for the sale to complete);

 - As everything is online, you’re likely to attract both domestic and international buyers in a way that’s not possible with traditional auctions;